 EDU 360 Assessing and Individualizing Reading (3) F, Sp.
 Acquaints the classroom teacher with philosophy, theories, pertinent studies and findings, and test instruments aiding perception and analysis of performance levels and behaviors in learning to read; develops expertise in determining the strengths and weaknesses of each pupil and the causal relationship of the total reading performance pattern; develops observation and evaluation skills to study, develop, and utilize selected evaluation instruments for adapting class methods and materials to the needs of students.
 Includes an off-campus applied learning experience.
-Prerequisite: EDU310.
-Education majors may not take the course until officially admitted to teacher education.
+Prerequisite: EDU311 or credit or concurrent enrollment in EDU310.
+Elementary education majors may not take the course until officially admitted to teacher education.